jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

   * Free public project hosting
   * Multiple source code repositories
   * Support for teams doing Agile development
-  * Web based development tools with customizations specifically for working with BlueMix
+  * Web based development tools with customizations specifically for working with Bluemix
   * and lots more coming...

-If you want to know more about DevOps Services, you can start by checking out the information [here][27], but just as you did with BlueMix, let's _do something_.
+If you want to know more about DevOps Services, you can start by checking out the information [here][27], but just as you did with Bluemix, let's _do something_.

 So far you've used command line tools to modify your code and push it to the repository, and you've seen that this works just fine.
 However, there is another way you can work with DevOps Services.